alexgus/SmartHome-Server/README.md

      * `hh` : the hour (24 hours format)
      * `mm` : the minute
  * `Ring` command for trigger the alarm

+### How it works
+Calendar are fetched and lines correponding to the wake up time (time of the fisrt event of the day - time choosen in configuration file) are placed in a crontab.
+The command corresponding to this line is a TCP frame send to the server for waking up the server.
+Once the frame is received by it, it publish `Ring` on MQTT topic choosen in the configuration file.